object88/langd/README.md

 During the loading process, the loader keeps a map of discovered packages.
 Each time that a package is encountered, the map be checked, and if the entry is missing, a goroutine will be started to load the AST.

-Once all imports have been discovered and loaded, the complete map is iterated over and fed to `config.Check` to build the map os uses, definitions, etc.
+Once all imports have been discovered and loaded, the complete map is iterated over and fed to `config.Check` to build the map of uses, definitions, etc.

 ### Processing requests